The Tasmanian Prostate Cancer Research Study (TasPaC II)

 Prostate cancer is the most commonly diagnosed cancer in men other than skin cancers.
-Almost one man in ten will develop prostate cancer during his lifetime.
-Every year around 2900 men die of the disease, making prostate cancer the second largest cause of male cancer deaths, after lung cancer in Australia.
+Almost one man in eight will develop prostate cancer during his lifetime.
+In Australia, over 3,000 men die of their disease each year, making prostate cancer the second largest cause of male cancer deaths, after lung cancer.
 The diagnosis of prostate cancer at an early stage is imperative for its successful management, however current methods of diagnosis and treatment have well-documented limitations.

 - Annette Banks (Genealogist)